 The total Nordic market is divided into bidding areas, elspot areas; these may become separate price areas if the contractual flow of power between elspot areas exceeds the capacity allocated for spot contracts by the transmission system operators.
 If no such congestion occurs between the Nordic elspot areas, the equilibrium price (the system price), will be the common price in all Nordic elspot areas.
 When grid congestion develops, however two or more elspot area prices are created in the Nordic areas.
-The Norwegian grid was divided into two elspot areas up to 13th of April 2009.
-For the rest of the year 2009, there have been three elspot areas in Norway.
-By June 2010, however, the Norwegian area is divided into five elspot areas.
-By 31.12.2009 Denmark had two bidding areas, while Sweden and Finland were not divided into price areas.
+The Norwegian grid was divided into three elspot areas up to the 11th of January 2010.
+From the 11th of January and until the 15th of March 2011 there were four elspot areas in Norway; on the 15th of March a fifth elspot area was introduced so that Norway currently has five elspot areas.
+By 31.12.2010 Denmark had two bidding areas, while Sweden and Finland were not divided into price areas.
 However, there are from 01.11.2011 planned established four bidding areas in Sweden.